starvingarden/scripts/all/README.txt

-this directory contians scripts that will be run regularly by any user
+this directory contains scripts that can be run by any user